 The only reduction in fees you would make on is the Stevenage conveyancing searches.
 A conveyancing practitioner still got to do everything else - money laundering, liaising with your sellers lawyer, SDLT submission, register the title etc. You might save a bit for them not needing to register a charge however it will not be meaningful.

-We note that you have a search directory identifying firms on the HSBC conveyancing panel.
-Do companies pay you a referral fee if I instruct them for our conveyancing in Stevenage?
+We see that you have a search directory identifying firms on the Nottingham conveyancing panel.
+Do firms pay you a commission if I retain them for our own conveyancing in Stevenage?